-This is valuable learning experience for the scouts.
-It is one of the rare opportunities for the scouts to plan an event for such a large group.
-Putting on an event of this magnitude requires the scouts to sharpen the skills they have learned planning their unit level campouts and helps them grow even more as leaders.
+This is a valuable learning experience for the Scouts.
+It is one of the rare opportunities for the Scouts to plan an event for such a large group.
+Putting on an event of this magnitude requires the Scouts to sharpen the skills they have learned planning their unit level campouts, and helps them grow even more as leaders.

-By taking part in these district events you will have the opportunity to earn one of our traveling trophies like the bumble.
+By taking part in these district events you will have the opportunity to earn one of our traveling trophies like the Bumble.

-THANK YOU TO THE 2018-2019 HOST TROOPS

-Troop 199 Fairfield host of the High Adventure Camporee

-Troop 68 Trumbull & Troop 88 Fairfield
+THANK YOU TO THE 2019-2020 HOST TROOPS Troop 62 Fairfield host of the Spring Camporee Troop 63 Monroe & Troop 20 Stratford Host of the Klondike Derby